Last Updated: 30 July 2024

 Christmas Day was spent with our grandparents and Christmas dinner always was a goose, red cabbage and Kloesse (dumplings)

 We had a relaxing time playing with family, celebrated New Year’s Eve with fireworks in our garden and had a family holiday until Jan 6th, Epiphany.
 At breakfast, my Mum would have baked a sponge cake and a coffee bean would be buried in it.
 Whoever got the slice with it was King for the day and could do what they liked (within limits of course).
-After breakfast, my father followed by us would go to our front and back door and write e.g. AD 19 C+M+B 56 (initials of the 3 kings) in chalk over the front door to bless the house for the coming year and the same on the back door which would first be opened to let the bad spirits out.
+After breakfast, my father followed by us would go to our front and back doors and write e.g. AD 19 C+M+B 56 (initials of the 3 kings) in chalk over the front door to bless the house for the coming year and the same on the back door which would first be opened to let the bad spirits out.

 Do you have any special family traditions at Christmas?
 Share them in the comments below!